snoowbirvd/DataCamp-Building_Financial_Reports/README.md

 ### 1. Understanding the Dataset
 We are analyzing financial data from two key datasets:

- - Balance Sheet: Details the company’s financial position—what it owns (assets), what it owes (liabilities), and what’s left for shareholders (equity).
+ - 1. Balance Sheet: Details the company’s financial position—what it owns (assets), what it owes (liabilities), and what’s left for shareholders (equity).
- - Income Statement: Summarizes the company’s income (revenue) and expenses over time.
+ - 2. Income Statement: Summarizes the company’s income (revenue) and expenses over time.

-### 2. Objectives
+### Objectives
 The goal of this analysis is to:

  - Identify which type of company (comp_type) has the lowest profitability ratio.
- - Determine which company type has the highest leverage ratio.
+ - Identify the company type with the highest leverage ratio.
- - Explore the relationship between leverage and profitability in real estate companies.
+ - Examine the relationship between leverage and profitability for real estate companies.

-This helps us understand financial trends across industries and make informed decisions about their financial health and risks.
+This helps us understand how industries differ in profitability and risk, and how debt impacts profitability for specific industries.

-## 3. Key Ratios

-### **Profitability Ratio**
+### 2. Financial Ratios

+#### Profitability Ratio
-- **Definition**: Measures how effectively a company converts revenue into profit.
+#### What It Is: #### Shows how efficiently a company converts its revenue into profit.
+#### Why It Matters:#### High profitability ratios indicate efficient cost management and strong business performance, while low ratios may signal high expenses or pricing issues.
 - **Formula**:
-  \[
-  \text{Profitability Ratio} = \frac{\text{Total Revenue} - \text{Cost of Goods Sold}}{\text{Total Revenue}}
+  Profitability Ratio = (Total Revenue - Cost of Goods Sold) / Total Revenue
-  \]
 - **Code**:
   ```python
   df_ratios["profitability_ratio"] = (df_ratios["Total Revenue"] - df_ratios["Cost Of Goods Sold"]) / df_ratios["Total Revenue"]